Kaliumhexacyanoferrat/GenHTTP/CONTRIBUTING.md

 - The test coverage on new code as reported by Sonar is not below 85%
 - There are no new issues reported by Sonar
 - Public API functions and types are documented
-- Providers and routers can be created using an `IBuilder` instance
+- Providers and handlers can be created using an `IBuilder` instance
 - The changes have been documented on the [GenHTTP.Website](https://github.com/Kaliumhexacyanoferrat/GenHTTP.Website), if applicable
 - Architecture principles as described in the following section have not been violated